NASA-Planetary-Science/sbpy/docs/development/design-principles.rst

 Append fields to ``DataClass`` at the user's request
 ----------------------------------------------------

+* If a function takes a `~sbpy.data.DataClass` object as input, the results of this function may be optionally appended to this object, if appropriate.

 * Use the keyword argument ``append_results``.

 * If ``True``, add the data to the ``DataClass`` object as new fields, and return the result.